Questions and Answers about COVID-19 Vaccines

 How long before a coronavirus vaccine takes effect?

-Currently, the broadest, longest-lasting immunity is induced by either three doses of an mRNA-containing vaccine or two doses plus a natural infection.
+Currently, the broadest, longest-lasting immunity is induced by either three doses of an mRNA-containing vaccine or at least two doses plus a natural infection.

 The protein-based vaccine (Novavax) requires two doses.
 Immunity will be most robust about two weeks after the second dose.